 The graphs below show statewide data for ehrlichiosis.

 For national data, visit the CDC webpage on Ehrlichiosis Epidemiology and Statistics.

-Historical ehrlichiosis surveillance included human granulocytic ehrlichiosis (HGE) and human monocytic ehrlichiosis (HME).
-As of 2008, the surveillance case definition changed to classify the disease by two different bacterial infections, Anaplasma phagocytophilum and Ehrlichia species.
+In the past, ehrlichiosis surveillance included human granulocytic ehrlichiosis and human monocytic ehrlichiosis.
+As of 2008, the surveillance case definition changed to classify the disease by two different bacterial infections: Anaplasma phagocytophilum and Ehrlichia species.

-There are three species of Ehrlichia that cause illness in the U.S. and Wisconsin: E. chaffeensis, E. muris eauclairensis, and E. ewingii.
+Three species of Ehrlichia cause illness in Wisconsin and other parts of the United States: E. chaffeensis, E. muris eauclairensis, and E. ewingii.